bart-kneepkens/crackthecode-generator/README.md

 # Limitations
-`easy` puzzles are played with possible values 1, 2, and 3.
+- `easy` puzzles are played with possible values 1, 2, and 3.
 This significantly reduces the amount of unique combinations to 26 (because 333 would be considered too easily solvable, see [Equation.swift](CrackTheCode-Generator/CrackTheCode-Generator/Equation.swift)).
+- The current algorithm is rather naive; after generating a random sequence, it only tries one set of random equations.
+This can make the script slow when generating a lot of puzzles for higher difficulties.
+Still, generating about 700/800 puzzles (as done for Gridlock: Crack The Code) doesn't take unreasonably long.